AnnB21/RTR105/README1.md

 *PATH=$PATH:~
 or
 PATH=$PATH:/home/user* - add directory to $PATH
-*get clone https://github.com/AnnB21/RTR105* - clone a repositary into a new directory
+*git clone https://github.com/AnnB21/RTR105* - clone a repositary into a new directory